Activity-App/App/README.md

 - iOS 14.0

 # Contributing
-1. Fork this repo on your machine
+1. Fork this repo on your machine,
-2. Add some cool stuff
+2. Add some cool stuff,
+3. Don't forget to document your code so everyone understands it,
-3. Make a pull request
+4. Make a pull request,
-4. Wait for Code review team to accept it!
+5. Wait for Code review team to accept it!